By solving mystery, OSU researchers boost kombucha brewing industry

 Two young women pose in front of bottles of kombucha in a brewery.

-“Without having a baseline of which organisms are commonly most important, there are too many variables to try and think about when producing kombucha,” said Chris Curtin, an assistant professor of fermentation microbiology at OSU.
+“Without having a baseline of which organisms are commonly most important, there are too many variables to try and think about when producing kombucha,” said Chris Curtin, associate professor of fermentation microbiology at Oregon State.
 “With this research we can say there are four main types of SCOBY.
 If we want to understand what contributes to differences in kombucha flavors we can narrow that variable to four types as opposed to, say, hundreds of types.”